 The mine was first worked for gold and silver by Chas Noble in 1915 and later developed into a multi-level mine and worked for tungsten to at least 1956.
 The few thousand feet of workings are developed along an impressive scheelite vein (the dyke) that stretches across the mountainside for four miles.

 We first visited the Silver Dyke mine in 2001.
 Since then, I have returned a few times but I should go back to get better pictures and do some more exploring.
 The old photos are all from scans.
 We recently returned to the mine in late 2014 to re-photograph the mine and hike up to the upper camp.

-Most people who visit don’t bother to hike to the Upper Camp which has a workshop and shaft.
+Most people who visit don’t bother to hike to the Upper Camp which have a workshop and shaft.
 Nearby, are the remains of a stamp mill.
 It appears as if the mill was never completed.
-Huge timbers lay next to an empty stamp battery.
+Huge timbers lay next to an empty stamp mortar box.
 It is a very unusual find.

 The trail to reach the Upper Camp is gone.
 The easiest way to get up there is by hiking up the gulch directly behind the adit and then climbing up the steep slopes around the bottom of the mine dump at the Upper Camp shaft.

 Last Updated on January 21, 2021 by Guy Starbuck